Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Conclusion

 \section{Conclusion}

 Friedrichs learning was proposed as a new deep learning methodology to learn the weak solutions of PDEs via Friedrichs seminal minimax formulation.
 Extensive numerical results imply that our mesh-free method provides reasonably accurate solutions for a wide range of PDEs defined on regular and irregular domains in various dimensions, where classical numerical methods may be difficult to be employed.
 In particular, Friedrichs learning infers the solution without the knowledge of the location of discontinuity when the solution is discontinuous.
+Our numerical experiments show that Friedrichs learning can solve PDEs with a discontinuous solution to $O(10^{-2})$ accuracy, while the DNN-based least square method can typically only get $O(10^{-1})$ accuracy.
+This demonstrates the advantage of the loss function in Friedrichs learning over the naive least square loss function.
+Compared with traditional FEM methods, Friedrichs learning performs as well as DGFEM with adaptive mesh when no prior knowledge about the discontinuous location is known.
+Friedrichs learning is better than LSFEM with adaptive mesh when no prior knowledge about the discontinuous location is known.
+In the future, it is interesting to develop adaptive Friedrichs learning to further reduce the error or the network size.
 0.2cm

-{\bf Acknowledgements.} The work of J. H. was partially supported by NSFC (Grant No. 12071289) and the National Key Research and Development Project (2020YFA0709800).
-C. W. was partially supported by National Science Foundation Award DMS-1849483.
-H. Y. was partially supported by the US National Science Foundation under award DMS-1945029.
+{\bf Acknowledgements.} J. H. was partially supported by NSFC (Grant No. 12071289), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDA25010402) and Shanghai Municipal Science and Technology Major Project (2021SHZDZX0102).
+C. W. was partially supported by National Science Foundation Award DMS-2136380 and DMS-2206333.
+H. Y. was partially supported by the NSF Award DMS-2244988 and DMS-2206333, ONR N00014-23-1-2007, and the NVIDIA GPU grant.